 1. Human communication systems:

-this module presents the epistemological grounding of the programme.
+This module presents ontological and epistemological discussions relevant to the programme.
 We understand organisations as networks of human communications or human communication systems.
 Maturana’s and Varelas’s ideas of biological autopoiesis and Luhmann’s social autopoiesis have influenced this understanding.
 Additionally, a key aspect of communications is how people and collectives manage complexity.
 Both are often overwhelmed by multiple demands that need an effective management of complexity to succeed.
 Ashby’s concepts of variety and requisite variety are at the core of all the chapters of this module.
-This module includes a Variety Engineering template, supported by a data base, which permits the user to develop their own models.
+This module includes a Variety Engineering template, which permit users to develop their own data models.

 2. The Viable System Model (VSM):

-this module offers an in-depth study of the Viplan Method, supported by case studies.
-Additionally it includes the Viplan Learning System which is a dynamic explanation of the Viable System Model and its use.
+This module offers an in-depth study of a method to use the VSM; this is the Viplan Method, supported by case studies.
+Additionally it explains a learning system as a dynamic explanation of the Viable System Model and its use.
 This method relates an enterprise’s policies and strategy to its structure.
-An enterprise’s strategy is a means to work out which aspects of its environment are relevant to consider.
+An enterprise’s strategy is a means to work out its organisational processes to deal with its environment challenges.
 This is the enterprise’s relevant complexity for which it needs to develop a robust structure.
 Naturally, both the enterprise’s strategy and its environmental complexity are affecting each other all the time.
-The five steps of the Viplan Method offer a path to understand this circular causality.
+The five steps of the Viplan Method offer a path to understand the circular causality between structure and environment.
 This method has supported Syncho’s work over 25 years.
-New analytical tools ie, The Viplan Toolbox, aimed at supporting the use of the Viplan Method with readymade templates to apply the five steps of the method are available.

 4. Identity and Structural Archetypes: